• Skip to main content

 Ingredients of bhindi masala on the white background.

 • Okra: Select okra carefully.
 Fresh, small organic okra makes the best bhindi masala.
+Smaller size okra pods are early produce of the season that are more soft and delicious.

 • Indian spices: Most spices like turmeric, coriander, and cumin are commonly available.
 Fenugreek seeds help digestion which is optional.